ttcjc/OpenFOAM/README.md

 # OpenFOAM
-Modifications to OpenFOAM v7 focused on improving Lagrangian multiphase functionality for use in the study of automotive surface contamination at Loughborough University
+Modifications to OpenFOAM v7 focused on improvements to Lagrangian multiphase functionality for use in the study of automotive surface contamination at Loughborough University

 ### Existing OpenFOAM Files
 Any minor additions or alterations made to existing OpenFOAM files are denoted by the inclusion of *CJC* comments